GraphCast: Learning skillful medium-range global weather forecasting: Datasets

 \subsection{HRES}

-Evaluating the HRES model baseline requires two separate sets of data, namely the forecast data and the ground truth data\footnote{Note, ECMWF also provides an archive of ``HRES Analysis'' data, which is not to be confused with our \hresfczero{} dataset.
-Our understanding is the HRES Analysis dataset includes atmospheric and land surface analyses, but is not the input which is provided to the HRES forecasts, therefore we do not use it because it would disadvantage HRES at short lead times.}, which are summarized in the subsequent sub-sections.
-The HRES versions which were operational during our test year of 2018 were Cycle 43r3 and Cycle 45r1\cref{foot:hrescycles}.
+Evaluating the HRES model baseline requires two separate sets of data, namely the forecast data and the ground truth data, which are summarized in the subsequent sub-sections.
+The HRES versions which were operational during our test years are shown in~\cref{app:tab:hrescycles}.

-\paragraph{HRES operational forecasts} HRES is the most accurate deterministic NWP-based weather model in the world, so to evaluate the HRES baseline, we built a dataset of HRES's archived historical forecasts.
+\paragraph{HRES operational forecasts} HRES is generally considered to be the most accurate deterministic NWP-based weather model in the world, so to evaluate the HRES baseline, we built a dataset of HRES's archived historical forecasts.
 HRES is regularly updated by ECMWF, so these forecasts represent the latest HRES model at the time the forecasts were made.
-The forecasts were downloaded at \ang{0.1}, then spatially downsampled to \quarterdegree{} (to match ERA5's resolution) using ECMWF's Metview library, with default $\mathtt{regrid}$ parameters.
-Each forecast consists of a 10-day prediction with 6h timesteps, initialized from HRES analysis at 00z or 12z each day\footnote{Our HRES dataset was missing several surface variables (\varlevel{10u}, \varlevel{10v}, \varlevel{msl}, \varlevel{tp}) on 11 dates and times:
+The forecasts were downloaded at their native representation (which uses spherical harmonics and an octahedral reduced Gaussian grid, TCo1279~\cite{a-new-grid-for-the-ifs}), and roughly corresponds to \pointonedegree latitude/longitude resolution.
+We then spatially downsampled the forecasts to a \quarterdegree{} latitude/longitude grid (to match ERA5's resolution) using ECMWF's Metview library, with default $\mathtt{regrid}$ parameters.
+We temporally downsampled them to 6 hour intervals.
+There are two groups of HRES forecasts: those initialized at 00z/12z which are released for 10 day horizons, and those initialized at 06z/18z which are released for 3.75 day horizons.